-Arrive early to beat the tour groups to the State Apartments, the most famous of Versailles’ 2,300 rooms, where you’ll find the renowned Hall of Mirrors.
+Arrive early to beat the tour groups to the State Apartments, the most famous of Versailles’s 2,300 rooms, where you’ll find the renowned Hall of Mirrors.
 Designed by Jules Hardouin-Mansart, the room’s intricate bronzework and statuary epitomise the palace’s excesses.
-It was here that the Treaty of Versailles was signed in 1919, ending World War I, and where state guests including Queen Elizabeth II and the Kennedys have been entertained.
+It was here that the Treaty of Versailles was signed in 1919, ending the First World War, and where state guests including Queen Elizabeth II and the Kennedys have been entertained.

 The suite of apartments on the ground floor traces the story of Adélaïde and Victoire, daughters of Louis XV who lived at the palace from 1752 until the revolution.
 The free audio guide comes into its own here, shedding light on the strict rules that governed life at court, notably the waking and sleeping ceremonies that took place each day in the Mesdames’ bedchambers; rarely were they afforded any degree of privacy.

 Versailles was significantly expanded by Louis XIV alongside his work on the palace.
-It was at this time that the avenues were laid out, with the Classical-Baroque Cathedral Saint-Louis following at the request of Louis XV.
-The town is surprisingly lively and enjoyable to explore, particularly during the outdoor market (Tue, Fri and Sun 7am–2pm), when the Place du Marché Notre Dame springs into life.
+It was at this time that the avenues were laid out, with the Classical-Baroque Cathédrale Saint-Louis following at the request of Louis XV.
+The town is surprisingly lively and enjoyable to explore, particularly during the outdoor market (Tue, Fri and Sun, 7am–2pm), when the Place du Marché Notre Dame springs into life.

 You could spend days exploring the gardens, which range from the ordered lines and fountains made famous by Le Nôtre to shady groves and extensive parkland.
 Be sure to admire the symmetry of the south-facing Orangery: 4m-thick walls keep the temperature above 5°C in winter, but it’s most beautiful in summer when more than 1,000 orange trees and palms decorate the terrace.

-This appealing confection of pink marble colonnades strikes an interesting contrast to the palace itself.
+This appealing confection of pink marble colonnades makes a fascinating contrast to the palace itself.
 Originally commissioned by Louis XIV for his mistress Madame de Montespan, it was later home to Napoleon in the early 1800s.
 The tour includes Napoleon’s council chamber and malachite room, which was adapted to house a set of ostentatious sculptures gifted by Tsar Alexander I.